Middle school

-Middle school, also known as intermediate school, junior high school, junior secondary school, or lower secondary school, is an educational stage between primary school and secondary school.
+Middle school, also known as intermediate school, senior public school, junior high school, junior secondary school, or lower secondary school, is an educational stage between primary school and secondary school.

 Afghanistan

 In Afghanistan, middle school includes grades 6, 7, and 8, consisting of students from ages 11 to 14.

 Algeria

 In Algeria, a middle school includes 4 grades: 6, 7, 8, and 9, consisting of students from ages 11–15.

 Argentina

 The ciclo básico of secondary education (ages 11–14) is roughly equivalent to middle school.

 Australia

 No states of Australia have separate middle schools, as students go directly from primary school (for years K/preparatory–6) to secondary school (years 7–12, usually referred to as high school).

-As an alternative to the middle school model, some secondary schools classify their grades as "middle school" (years 5,6,7,8 where primary and secondary campuses share facilities or 7,8,9 in a secondary campus) or "junior high school" (years 7, 8 and 9) and "senior high school" (years 10, 11 and 12).
+As an alternative to the middle school model, some secondary schools classify their grades as "middle school" (years 5, 6, 7, 8 where primary and secondary campuses share facilities or 7, 8, 9 in a secondary campus) or "junior high school" (years 7, 8 and 9) and "senior high school" (years 10, 11 and 12).
 Some have three levels, "junior" (years 7 and 8), "intermediate" (years 9 and 10), and "senior" (years 11 and 12).
 Some schools run a specialised year 9 program separate from the other secondary year levels.